 Baking at the beach and need a fun way to cool off?
 Head over to Fun Spot Water Slide to get your thrills on the hill!

-Purchase a day pass to Paradise Park located in the Bolivar Beach Club.
-Day passes include full access to Paradise Park amenities and turf field, Texas-sized pool with swim up bars and poolside cabanas, poolside food and drink service (available seasonally), hot tubs, lounge seating, and self-parking.
+Purchase a day pass to the License to Chill Pool located in the Camp Margaritaville RV Resort.
+Day passes include full access to Paradise Park amenities and turf field, Texas-sized pool with swim up bars and poolside cabanas (to rent), poolside food and drink service (available seasonally), hot tubs, lounge seating, and self-parking.

 The Bolivar Peninsula is part of the Great Texas Coastal Birding Trail, which is a system of trails, nature preserves, and sanctuaries and boasts more than 450 bird species.
 The Bolivar Loop of the trail includes several bird sanctuaries located throughout the entire peninsula and offers excellent opportunities for unique birding particularly during the Fall and Spring migrations.

 This Crystal Beach, Texas golf course is open 7 days a week for public play.
 It is a 9 hole course surrounded by the private gated community of Rancho Carribe.
 Don’t forget your clubs!

 There is nothing quite like enjoying a relaxing evening with a beautiful ocean sunset while listening to some live music.
 Click HERE to find out where you can listen to the next jam session.

 The Bolivar Peninsula is host to a number of annual events and festivals such as Mardi Gras celebrations, Jeep Weekend, and the Crab Festival.
 Take a look at the calendar of events HERE for the most updated information.

 The Big Store has everything you might need while visiting Crystal Beach, Texas from groceries to souvenirs to beach items.
 There are a number of local boutiques and shops scattered throughout the area.

 There are a number of dining options from bay views to food trucks.
 Our insider’s dining guide has the scoop.